KainosSoftwareLtd/secret-scanning/README.md

 # Further Information

+## Global config
-If you prefer to use a system wide config instead of a project specific config you should store the `.gitleaks.toml` file in a know location e.g.:
+If you prefer to use a system wide config instead of a project specific config you can use the `--config` flag to reference your config e.g.:

 ```bash
 gitleaks --config=/path/to/.gitleaks.toml --repo-path=. --verbose --pretty